Showing posts with label Civil War LoR. Show all posts

 After lodge, we visited Cold Harbor, a nearby National Battlefield Park.
 I got separated from the group, but I followed behind through the three key stops at the site.
 In late fall, with leaves covering the ground, there isn’t much to look at, frankly, and the dreary raw weather made it more drab.
 What impressed me is the small space.
 To think tens of thousands of soldiers blasted each other to pieces here—the Union side lost 12,000 men—is incomprehensible.
 I’m sure the present day park is much smaller than the land where they fought, but the preserved battleground looks like it could fit in a small college campus.
 Read some of the details here.

 Yesterday was a long day, with brethren arriving at the lodge at eight in the morning and leaving the battlefield site at 3 p.m., so I wasn’t surprised to find myself alone at the restaurant at dinnertime.
 The food at Mexico in Sandston was okay.
 I had “street tacos” (steak) and a grande glass of cerveza (Dos Equis Amber).
 The group dinner Friday night at Roberto was far superior, especially for those of us who ordered the ribeye.
-Everything for the weekend—the hotel, the lodge, the restaurants, the historic site—are in close proximity and very easily reached, even for me with my ignorance of the area and poor sense of direction.
+Everything for the weekend—the hotel, the lodge, the restaurants, the historic site—are in close proximity and very easily reached, even for me with my ignorance of the area and hapless sense of direction.

 Bro.
 Keith gave me the gift of a copy of The Diamond Years, one of many inventoried in Babcock’s library.
 If you’re a Masonic history buff, you have encountered author Allen Roberts’ approach to historiography: kind of like playing noncompetitive darts.
 Here is one of his gems, found on Page 157: